XanderHuggins/groundwatersheds-for-PAs/readme.md

 This repository documents the workflow of Serrano, Huggins et al. (in review). **Overlooked risks and opportunities for global protected areas revealed by mapping groundwatersheds.**

-The repository is organized by four folders, representing stages of the analysis workflow: 1: setup, 2: preprocessing, 3: analysis, and 4:plotting.
+The repository is organized by four folders, representing stages of the analysis workflow: 1: setup, 2: preprocessing, 3: analysis, and 4: plotting.

 To find and access all data sources used in this analysis, visit [datasources.md](https://github.com/XanderHuggins/groundwatersheds-for-PAs/blob/main/datasources.md).